 2 episodes (30 minutes)

 Dragon Century had a lot of promise to it.
-Its 2 episodes are two independent stories about girls teaming up with a dragon to protect mankind, but both suffer from the same weaknesses that ultimately become the series’ undoing.
+Its two episodes are each independent stories about girls teaming up with a dragon to protect mankind.
+Both suffer from the same weaknesses however that ultimately become the series’ undoing.

-In current day Japan, the young and rebellious Riko saves a dragon cub after its mother is killed by the army’s dragon hunting division.
+In current day Japan, the young and rebellious Riko saves a dragon cub after its mother is killed by the army.
 She raises it and, through doing so, learns that demons will invade Earth and the dragons hold the key in fighting them off.
 The second episode takes place centuries later, where a different girl called Rulishia convinces the same dragon to become her partner and help her avenge her father’s death.

 There are enjoyable moments sprinkled throughout Dragon Century, but overall it’s immensely underwhelming and ugly-looking.
 It very much feels like the people who made it had no confidence in the project whatsoever and were just trying anything and everything to make it somehow seem appealing.